startino/aitino/aitino/prompts/improve-prompt.md

 Tactic: Instruct the model to work out its own solution before rushing to a conclusion Sometimes we get better results when we explicitly instruct the model to reason from first principles before coming to a conclusion.
 Suppose for example we want a model to evaluate a student’s solution to a math problem.
 The most obvious way to approach this is to simply ask the model if the student's solution is correct or not.

-SYSTEM
-Determine if the student's solution is correct or not.
-USER
-Problem Statement: I'm building a solar power installation and I need help working out the financials.

-- Land costs $100 / square foot
-- I can buy solar panels for $250 / square foot
-- I negotiated a contract for maintenance that will cost me a flat $100k per year, and an additional $10 / square foot What is the total cost for the first year of operations as a function of the number of square feet.

-Student's Solution: Let x be the size of the installation in square feet.

-1. Land cost: 100x
-2. Solar panel cost: 250x
-3. Maintenance cost: 100,000 + 100x
-   Total cost: 100x + 250x + 100,000 + 100x = 450x + 100,000
-   ASSISTANT
-   The student's solution is correct.

-   But the student's solution is actually not correct!
-We can get the model to successfully notice this by prompting the model to generate its own solution first.

-SYSTEM
-First work out your own solution to the problem.
-Then compare your solution to the student's solution and evaluate if the student's solution is correct or not.
-Don't decide if the student's solution is correct until you have done the problem yourself.
-USER
-Problem Statement: I'm building a solar power installation and I need help working out the financials.

-- Land costs $100 / square foot
-- I can buy solar panels for $250 / square foot
-- I negotiated a contract for maintenance that will cost me a flat $100k per year, and an additional $10 / square foot What is the total cost for the first year of operations as a function of the number of square feet.

-Student's Solution: Let x be the size of the installation in square feet.

-1. Land cost: 100x
-2. Solar panel cost: 250x
-3. Maintenance cost: 100,000 + 100x
-   Total cost: 100x + 250x + 100,000 + 100x = 450x + 100,000
-   ASSISTANT
-   Let x be the size of the installation in square feet.
-4. Land cost: 100x
-5. Solar panel cost: 250x
-6. Maintenance cost: 100,000 + 10x
-   Total cost: 100x + 250x + 100,000 + 10x = 360x + 100,000

-The student's solution is incorrect.
-They made an error in the maintenance cost calculation, using 100x instead of 10x.
-The correct total cost for the first year of operations is 360x + 100,000.

 Tactic: Use inner monologue or a sequence of queries to hide the model's reasoning process The previous tactic demonstrates that it is sometimes important for the model to reason in detail about a problem before answering a specific question.
 For some applications, the reasoning process that a model uses to arrive at a final answer would be inappropriate to share with the user.
 For example, in tutoring applications we may want to encourage students to work out their own answers, but a model’s reasoning process about the student’s solution could reveal the answer to the student.